Division of Environmental Quality Director: Kyra Moore

 In Missouri, there are three local agencies that have an agreement with the department to enforce Missouri’s asbestos requirements as well as local ordinances.
 These local agencies are:

-One additional local agency does not enforce Missouri’s asbestos requirements, but may have local ordinances concerning asbestos that they enforce:
+One other local agency does not process asbestos notifications, but they perfrom compliance inspections of regulated abatement projects and demolitions, and may have additional local ordinances concerning asbestos that they enforce.

 Before performing a project in one of these jurisdictions, you should contact the appropriate agency to determine if any additional requirements apply.